sea-otters-2017/phase-3-review/part-3/README.md

 * There exist previously-created items; some owned by the logged-in user, others not

-1. On the profile page, create a delete link associated to each of the items the user has created.
-Just like in the update section, this link should only be visible if the user logged in is the user that created the item.
+1. On the profile page, create a delete button associated to each of the items the user has created.
+Just like in the update section, this button should only be visible if the user logged in is the user that created the item.
-1. When the user clicks the delete link, the user profile page should reload and the item should no longer be visible.
+1. When the user clicks the delete button, the user profile page should reload and the item should no longer be visible.

 ### Release 3: Bidding